RadValentin/valentin.io/src/pages/posts/tiny-react-env/index.md

     rules: [
       {
         test: /\.jsx?$/,
-        /* we'll leave npm packages as-is and not parse them with Babel since most of them are already pre-transpiled anyway. */
+        /* We'll leave npm packages as-is and not parse them with Babel since most of them are already pre-transpiled anyway. */
         exclude: /node_modules/,
         use: 'babel-loader'
       }
     ]
+  }
 }
 ```

 The last part of setting up Babel is telling it to use the presets we installed earlier.
 All you need to do is add a `babel` field to your `package.json`.